INTERACT-tud-amr/dinova/dinova_gazebo/README.md

 There are two topics for controlling the robot:
 1. `/joints_velocity_controller/command` - Velocity interface for each joint of Kinova: [q1, q2, q3, q4, q5, q6] in rad/s
 2. `/omnidrive_velocity_controller/command` - Velocity interface for omnidrive: [linear_x, linear_y, angular_z] in [m/s, m/s, rad/s]
+### Controlling gripper
+To control position of the gripper's right finger send command to:
+1. `/gripper_position_controller/gripper_cmd/goal`